Skip to main content

 How to start using AdGuard VPN for Windows

 To start using AdGuard VPN for Windows, download the app from our website.
 The installation takes no more than a minute — and you'll see a dialog window where you'll need to check at least one box applying the terms of the User Agreement and the Privacy policy.
-And it's up to you to decide whether you want AdGuard to collect anonymized data about your app usage.
+And it's up to you to decide whether you want AdGuard to collect anonymous data about your app usage.
 At last the program will ask you to sign in, either via AdGuard account or via social networks (Apple, Google, Facebook).
 That's all, you can now use AdGuard VPN for Windows.

 Home screen

-AdGuard VPN for Windows Home Page
+AdGuard VPN for Windows homepage *border

 Exclusions